China–Philippines relations: Spratly Islands and the South China Sea

 After rounds of consultations to address territory disputes, both sides agreed to strive for a solution through bilateral friendly consultation.
 In October 2004, Chinese Maritime Safety Administration and Philippine Coast Guard conducted a joint sand table rescue exercise for the first time.
 China National Offshore Oil Corp. and Philippine National Oil Company signed the "Agreement for Joint Marine Seismic Undertaking on Certain Areas in the South China Sea" on 1 September 2004.
 In May 2005, Vietnam agreed to join the Sino-Philippine cooperation.
 Oil companies from three countries signed the "Agreement for Joint Marine Seismic Undertaking on Certain Areas in the South China Sea" in March 2005.

 Due to the 2012 Scarborough Shoal standoff, relations between the two countries significantly worsened.
 On 8 April 2012, a Philippine navy vessel cornered several Chinese fishing vessels in the Scarborough Shoal lagoon, suspecting the fishing vessels of illegal fishing.
 Two China Maritime Surveillance vessels arrived shortly thereafter, placing themselves between the Chinese fishing vessels and the Philippine navy vessel to prevent the Philippine navy from making an arrest.
 A two-month standoff followed.
 During the initial phase of the standoff, the Philippines withdrew the navy vessel and replaced it with a coast guard vessel and a Bureau of Fisheries and Aquatic Resources Vessel.
 China responded by reinforcing its presence, first with the advanced fisheries patrol ship Yuzheng 310 and later other ships to reach a total of 14 vessels in the area by 3 May.
 An approaching typhoon caused all participants in the standoff to disperse.
 Chinese ships returned to the area shortly thereafter and maintained a regular presence there until October 2016.

 In October 2012, Chinese Vice Foreign Minister Fu Ying visited Manila in an effort to persuade the Philippines to continue bilateral discussions to address the South China Sea territorial disputes and to avoid involving the United States or taking the dispute to an international forum.
 The Philippines responded by initiating an arbitration against China.

+In April 2026, China sent navy ships and aircraft to patrol near Scarborough Shoal in the South China Sea, claiming it was protecting its territorial claims.
+The patrols came after the joint Balikatan military exercises by the Philippines, the United States, Australia, and New Zealand.

+In May 2026, the Philippine Coast Guard reported that a Chinese research vessel, Xiang Yang Hong 33, was conducting unauthorized operations near Reed Bank in the South China Sea, accompanied by Chinese Coast Guard and militia ships.
+The Philippines said this violated its sovereignty and international law, while China claimed it was a legitimate scientific mission.

+In late June 2026, China deployed warships and aircraft in the South China Sea after a joint naval exercise by the United States and the Philippines near the disputed Scarborough Shoal.